Hyde Park pet cemetery: Operation and closure

 The cemetery was modelled after its human equivalent and many animals were buried under miniature headstones.
 The gravestones are almost uniform in size being approximately 31 cm high, 24 cm wide and 5 cm thick.
 The gravestones are generally plain with only six surviving with any decorative elements.
 The burial markers are typical of early pet gravestones, which remained generally small and plain until the mid-20th century.
 Many of the graves have kerbstones and body stones, reflecting a similar trend in human burials of the late 19th and early 20th centuries.
 The text on the headstones also mirrors human gravestones and many include the phrases "here lies..." or "rest in peace".
 Sleep metaphors, which first became common on human gravestones in this period, were also popular and examples include "After life's fitful slumber, he sleeps well" and "We are only sleeping, Master".
 Some headstones are marked with bible passages and studies have cited this as early evidence of a belief that animals had souls, a belief that did not become commonplace until the later 20th-century.

 Winbridge operated the cemetery as a philanthropic gesture and not as a commercial business.
-By 1893 39 burials had been carried out by Windbridge, who remained the keeper.
+By 1893 39 burials had been carried out by Winbridge, who remained the keeper.
 He beautified the surroundings with planting.
 The cemetery became popular "by accident" and by the time it was largely closed in 1903, due to lack of space, it had received around 1,000 burials.
 After the general closure occasional burials were made of the pets of well-connected owners; these were made in gaps in the existing rows of headstones or near to the fence.
 One of the last burials was Kim, a cat who died in 1953.
 The last burial was carried out in 1976.

 Burials included two cats, three monkeys and a number of birds.
-Topper, a fox terrier belonging to the park's Metropolitan Police station was also buried in the cemetery.
+Topper, a Fox Terrier belonging to the park's Metropolitan Police station was also buried in the cemetery.
 William Petre, 13th Baron Petre sent a dog for burial at the park and promised to attend the ceremony but died overnight, allegedly of grief for his animal.
 George Orwell later visited the cemetery which he described as "perhaps the most horrible spectacle in Britain".

 Some 471 headstones are known in the cemetery and many are marked with burial dates.
 Only five headstones are marked with dates in the 1880s, 255 with the 1890s, 70 with the 1900s and only 23 with later dates.
 The 1976 burial was the only one carried out after the 1950s.